West Angle Bay

 What's at West Angle Bay?

-60 spaces at the top of the beach and it’s free!
+60 spaces at the top of the beach.

 Slipway, pushchair/disabled access via ramped path and slipway.

-There are two pubs in the village serving meals, including one at Angle Point which has an extensive fish menu.
+There is a cafe above the beach – Wavecrest plus two pubs in the village serving meals, including one at Angle Point which has an extensive fish menu.
 At high tide the pub access road can be cut off; if you’re planning to visit please check with the pub.

 - Beware Currents